matthid/matthid.github.io/_posts/2016-05-28-having-fun-with-computation-expressions.md

+---
+layout: post
-﻿# Date: 2016-05-28; Title: Having Fun with Computation Expressions; Tags: fsharp,computation,expression,delay; Author: Matthias Dittrich
+title: "Having Fun with Computation Expressions"
+---

 Or how I build a generic computation builder library.